 In this portion of the article, we’ll still discuss 3 weeks in Australia but stay for a shorter duration in each city so that you’ll get to go to more cities.
 Here, we’ll discuss Sydney, Brisbane, Melbourne, and Perth.

 Brisbane is the capital city of Queensland and is the third-most populous city in Australia.
-However, there are dozens of interesting things about this city, like how the Spring Hill water reservoir is now an underground opera performing space.
+There are dozens of interesting things about this city, like how the Spring Hill water reservoir is now an underground opera performing space.

 Their city hall is also the largest city hall in Australia, and the first-ever cultivated Macadamia tree in the world could also be found here.
 To make the most out of your stay in Brisbane, the ideal duration to stay here is four days.